Beliefs and actions in a new approach to children’s skill development

-Too many kindergarten PE lessons consist of a series of “fun” games that poorly or indirectly develop good skills.
+Too many kindergarten PE lessons consist of a series of “fun” games or inadequate teaching ideas that poorly or indirectly develop good skills.
 Since it is not believed children can play skillfully at an early age, lessons become time-filler activities.
 The problem is, one could do those “fun” games for years and still never learn fundamental skills to transition into playing sports later on.

 Every healthy child can have the motor skills to learn, play and sample sports by the age of 6-7years, irrelevant to their genetic predisposition.
 We strongly believe in development and less in the concept of natural talent, but we also need to take a proactive approach versus a reactive approach.
 Children do not learn skills just by getting older and taller.